jones1008/docker-lampose/README.md

 1. Put as many files as possible into git where it makes sense.
 This way other developers do not have to copy single files from the live system
    1. put `composer.lock` into git, so other developers have the exact same versions when they install dependencies with `composer install`.
    2. put `.htaccess` to git if possible, so for example redirects are treated the same as on the live system.
+   3. use the template files as explained above to automatically configure database configuration files that should not be in git.
 2. Replicate the `php.ini` configuration from the server as close as possible.
 You can configure your own `.ini` file in `_docker/web/additional-inis`.
 3. Install the same PHP version as used on the live system with the `FROM` command in the `_docker/web/Dockerfile`
 4. Install the same Composer version as used on the live system.